 In this article: how to set up the sync with Asana, what can be synced, automatic synchronization and how to stop the sync.

-Against the speed, complexity, and scope of our modern work, email is no longer up to the task.
-Figuring out what needs to get done, getting on the same page, and finding the right information in email is inefficient.
+When it comes to the speed, complexity, and scope of our modern work, basic email is no longer up to the task.
+Figuring out what needs to get done, getting on the same page, and finding the right information in your email is inefficient.

 Asana has re-imagined team communication from the ground up.
 Conversations and tasks are in one place, so everything is actionable and transparent.
 When less of your time is spent in email, you’ll have more time to get work done.

-The Asana sync is found on the Import and Export page, which you’ll find once you click on “…More” from the left side menu.
+The Asana sync is found on the Import and Export page in the Toggl webapp, which you’ll find once you click on “…More” from the left side menu.
 This is what you’ll see:

-To start setting it all up, click on the green “Enable” button.
+To start setting up the integration, click on the green “Enable” button.
 This will direct you to a page that will ask you to give Toggl Pipes the permission to access your Asana account:

 To proceed, click “Allow” and you’ll be directed back to the Import page in Toggl.